aws-samples/aws-modernization-with-sysdig/content/3-posture/_index.md

 {{% notice info %}}
-*Estimated module duration: 30-40 minutes.*
-{{% /notice %}}

-{{% notice info %}}
-The new Actionable Compliance views have been recently released and are not generaly available.
+The new Actionable Compliance views have been recently released and are not generally available.
 This workshop includes the previous version of Compliance and will be updated with the latests updates soon.
 Contact your Sysdig representative to learn more about this features.
 {{% /notice %}}